frankcohen/ReflectionsOS/Devices/CatInHat/Cat In Hat Project Notes.md

 2. Tune the SPI bus board traces for the NAND.

 3. Add notches into the board below the Boot and Reset switches.

+4. Change speaker to SW151008-1 and attach to board.

+5. Make room for haptic motor to be attached to board.

+6. Use 0.8 board thickness.